-Now, here’s the thing: Back 4 Blood has the potential to be even better than the iconic Left 4 Dead series.
+Now, here’s the thing: Back 4 Blood has the potential to be even better than the iconic Left 4 Dead game series.
 And there are two reasons for this.

 One, Turtle Rock Studios is no longer part of Valve.
 This means the developer is entirely independent and puts the control of the game back in the hands of the creatives.
 Anyone who has ever dealt with merged companies or larger organisations understands the amount of red tape that exists to get anything approved.
 As an independent studio, Turtle Rock made all the decisions on Back 4 Blood—without having to compromise or getting approval.
 This is undoubtedly a win-win for both the developers and fans.